santoscigor/inbox-analyser/README.md

 # inbox-analyser
-This is a simple email tracker that reads your inbox and show the most received emails
+This is a simple email tracker that reads your inbox and shows you the senders who send you the most emails